imouseinfo/oi-ai-hackathon-berlin-july2024/03_video_capture_and_process/slides.md

     - forking is possible: more freedom short term, less shared benefit long term, legacy in code and license

 - how much value is in the limited/not yet working ai/ml integration of the ZM/FG
 - how much value is in the limited/badly working zone managment integration of zm/fg

-- how limiting are the open source projects ZM/FG for the business model (tbd)
+- how limiting are the open source projects ZM/FG for the business model / strategy (tbd)

 ---

-# next steps
+# g 4 - steps forward

 ## serverside

-- use ZM/FG as is (with so far working extension) for data capture and storage
+- use ZM/FG as is (with so far working extensions / as usable) for data capture and storage

 - work on own limited data capture and storage system for data lineage, reliability